mmaorc/machate/README.md

 BriskChat is a desktop application that provides a quick and convenient way to access ChatGPT on macOS.

-This app takes inspiration from [chatgpt-mac](https://github.com/vincelwt/chatgpt-mac), but written from scratch with some much needed improvements.
+This app takes inspiration from [chatgpt-mac](https://github.com/vincelwt/chatgpt-mac), but written from scratch with some much-needed improvements.

-It might also work on Windows and Linux but I haven't tested it yet.
+It might also work on Windows and Linux but hasn't been tested yet.

 ## Features